 Getting to know (and appreciate) your own body

 Getting familiar with your own body is one of the best forms of self-care.
 Take time to understand your anatomy — grab a mirror, and take a look if you feel comfortable.
 Knowing what’s “normal” for you can help you spot any changes and make it easier to talk to a healthcare provider if needed.
-Plus, this kind of self-awareness can be empowering, giving you the confidence to own every part of who you are.
+Plus, this kind of self-awareness can be empowering, giving you the confidence to own every part of yourself.

 So, the next time you hear someone mention an “outie vagina,” you can confidently share that it’s simply one of many natural variations of the human body.
 By opening up these conversations, we can help reduce the stigma, build body confidence, and foster a more accepting, body-positive world for everyone.
 And we say, Amen to that.